ADGEfficiency/energy-py-linear/README.md

 )
 ```

 When optimizing, we can use interval data for the high and low temperature loads.
 These thermal loads will be met by gas boilers if the CHP chooses not to generate.

 The `epl.chp.Generator` is allowed to dump both high temperature and low temperature heat.

-To dispatch a CHP generator:
+Dispatch a CHP generator:

 ```python
 import energypylinear as epl